Skip to main content

 • Neurologic deficits.
 Weakness, numbness, facial droop, slurred speech, or vision loss.

 • After a head injury.
-Especially if pain worsens or you become drowsy.
+Particularly if pain worsens or you become drowsy.

 • Headache that wakes you from sleep.
-Especially if it is a new pattern.
+Particularly if it is a new pattern.

 Get Real Answers